legonigel/legonigel.github.io/app/_posts/2015-04-26-python-subprocess.md

 ## Popen usage

-`Popen` is normally used where the command is ran, then the output is read from it using the [`Popen.communicate`](https://docs.python.org/2/library/subprocess.html#subprocess.Popen.communicate) method.
-This method allows us to pass data into the standard input of the subprocess and read from the subprocess's standard output and error.
+`Popen` is normally used where the command is run, then the output is read from it using the [`Popen.communicate`](https://docs.python.org/2/library/subprocess.html#subprocess.Popen.communicate) method.
+This method allows us to pass data into the standard input of the subprocess and read from the subprocess's standard output and standard error.
 The issue with the communicate method is that, similar to the methods discussed above, it waits for the process to terminate.
 This is no good for an interactive process.

 ## Interactive Popen

-Now we can finally arive to what I want, an interactive subprocess.
+Now we can finally arrive to what I want, an interactive subprocess.
 This is one part that the docs don't really discuss well.
-In order to do this, we need to make the subproces with pipes.
+In order to do this, we need to make the subprocess with pipes.

 {% highlight python %}
     ps = subprocess32.Popen(['command', 'argument'], stdout=subprocess32.PIPE, stderr=subprocess32.PIPE, stdin=subprocess32.PIPE)
 {% endhighlight %}

 This makes it so that the process is created with pipes and will run until it terminates.
 Unlike using `communicate` to pass data to the subprocess, pipes will not wait on the process to terminate before returning, however they will wait for data before returning.
 This means that if you expect the subprocess to output something, but it doesn't then your program will hang.
-For my applicaiton this was a problem.
+For my application this was a problem.

 By setting file status flags on the stdout and stderr of the program, we can use nonblocking reads.
-This is acomplished with the use of [fcntl](https://docs.python.org/2/library/fcntl.html).
+This is accomplished with the use of [fcntl](https://docs.python.org/2/library/fcntl.html).

 {% highlight python %}
 fcntl.fcntl(ps.stdout.fileno(), fcntl.F_SETFL, os.O_NONBLOCK)